EmelyanenkoK/TonFunClessons_Eng/13lesson/15min.md

 # Introduction

-FunC language is used to program smart contracts on TON blockchain.
+The FunC language is used to program smart contracts on the TON blockchain.
 Contract logic is executed in TVM - stack-based TON Virtual Machine.

-# Part 1 Basic syntax, first Smart Contract - Data Types, Storage, Functions
+# Part 1 Basic syntax, the first Smart Contract - Data Types, Storage, Functions

 	;; Single line comment